 Strategies for Teaching Kids Empathy

-Make conversations about feelings a regular part of your family culture from a young age.
-When you do this, you help your child become more aware of their own emotions and the emotions of others.
+Make conversations about feelings a regular part of your family culture from when your child is at a young age.
+When you do this, you help them become more aware of their own emotions and the emotions of others.

 You can start talking about feelings with your baby or toddler by using simple terms to describe your emotions.
-For example, “I feel happy” or “I feel tired.”
+For example, “I feel happy” or “I feel surprised.”

 As they get a little older, you can help them better understand more complex emotions with phrases such as, “I feel frustrated because I can’t figure out this puzzle.”